Logo Image

 Sir John Montacute, Salisbury Cathedral

 This is believed to be the tomb of Sir John Montacute (son of William Montacute, Earl of Salisbury) at Salisbury Cathedral.
-He fought at crecy and Poitiers and was Steward to King Richard II.
-Sir John married Margaret De Monthermer who was granddaughter of Joan of Acre who was a daughter of King Edward I. This line is confirmed in Heraldian visitations and on the Blachford Coat of Arms and comes from the marriage in about 1500 of William Molyns and a daughter of the Montacute family of West Camel in Somerset who descend from the Earls of Salisbury.
+He fought at Crecy and Poitiers and was Steward to King Richard II.
+Sir John married Margaret De Monthermer who was the grandaughter of Joan of Acre who was a daughter of King Edward I. This line is confirmed in Heraldian visitations and on the Blachford Coat of Arms and comes from the marriage in about 1500 of William Moleyns and a daughter of the Montacute family of West Camel in Somerset who descend from the Earls of Salisbury.

 Click for a larger image of Earl William de Longespee